ADVISORY COUNCIL

 Rye Barcott

 Rye Barcott is cofounder and CEO of With Honor, a cross-partisan political nonprofit that fights polarization in Congress with principled veteran leadership.
-Previously, he cofounded and led the clean energy private equity firm Double Time Capital, and cofounded the nongovernmental public health organization CFK Africa in Nairobi, Kenya.
-His memoir, It Happened on the Way to War, juxtaposes narratives of his military service in the Marine Corps with those of social entrepreneurship.
-Barcott serves on the boards of the Global War on Terrorism Memorial Foundation, the National Democratic Institute, and the US Institute for Peace.
-He chairs the board of CFK Africa.
+He previously cofounded and led the solar power investment firm Double Time Capital, and cofounded the nongovernmental youth leadership and public health organization CFK Africa in the Kibera informal settlement of Nairobi, Kenya.
+Written for students, his memoir It Happened on the Way to War juxtaposes service in the Marine Corps with social entrepreneurship in Africa.
+Dartmouth awarded him an honorary doctorate in humane letters, and Bono called it a "wild ride."
+Barcott earned his Masters in Business Administration and Public Administration from Harvard, where he was a Center for Public Leadership Fellow and served on the Harvard Endowment's Advisory Committee on Shareholder Responsibility.
+He serves as secretary of the board of the Global War on Terrorism Memorial Foundation, and chair of the board of CFK Africa.

 Zac Bookman